-The Renters' Rights Bill 1 (the "Bill") introduced by the Labour Government on 11 September 2024, is intended to make substantial changes for the rental market.
-The Bill has been given its first reading in the House of Commons and now needs to be scrutinised and passed into law.
-The Second Reading, where MPs will debate the Bill, is scheduled for 9 October 2024.
-The impact of the legislation, once passed, will be felt far and wide and whilst undoubtably increasing rights of renters and ensuring improved conditions and certainty, will cause some landlords to evaluate the cost of these changes and how it impacts their investments.
+Now that the Bill has passed its Second Reading it will move to Committee Stage where detailed examination of the Bill will take place.
+The impact of the legislation, once fully passed, will be felt far and wide and whilst undoubtably increasing rights of renters and ensuring improved conditions and certainty, will cause some landlords to evaluate the cost of these changes and how it impacts their property investments.

-Section 21 Evictions
+Proposed abolition of Section 21 Evictions

 Currently, Section 21 of the Housing Act 1988 ("HA 1988") enables private landlords to terminate a tenancy agreement without having to provide any reason and/or establish fault on the part of the tenant, commonly known as 'no-fault' evictions.
-A Section 21 notice requires the landlord to provide the tenant with 2 months' notice to leave the property and if the tenant does not leave, it is mandatory for the court to make a possession Order.
+A Section 21 notice requires the landlord to provide the tenant with two months' notice to leave the property and if the tenant does not leave, it is mandatory for the court to make a possession Order.

 One of the main changes proposed in the Bill is the abolition of Section 21 Notices.
 Landlords will no longer be able to evict tenants from their properties at short notice and without a valid, legally defined reason.
-The tenancy will end only if the tenant chooses to leave the property by providing 2 months' notice, or if the landlord has a valid reason, as defined by law under Ground 8, Schedule 2 of the HA 1988.
+The tenancy will end only if the tenant chooses to leave the property by providing two months' notice, or if the landlord has a valid reason, as defined by law under Ground 8, Schedule 2 of the HA 1988.
 Such grounds for terminating the tenancy are being expanded and will include the landlord wanting to sell the property, redevelop the property, landlord/family moving into the property and where the tenant is at fault, including where a tenant commits antisocial behaviour, has damaged the property or is in significant rent arrears.

-The grounds to evict a tenant for rent arrears are being widened and the tenant will have to have at least 3 months' rent arrears, as opposed to 2 months, both at the time the notice is served and at the time of the possession hearing.
-Furthermore, the notice period for the rent arrears will be increased from 2 weeks to 4 weeks.
+The grounds to evict a tenant for rent arrears are being widened and the tenant will have to have at least three months' rent arrears, as opposed to two months, both at the time the notice is served and at the time of the possession hearing.
+Furthermore, the notice period for the rent arrears will be increased from two weeks to four weeks.